Neehi/cr-test-nick/README.md

 $ coverage html
 ```

-You can then view the report in your browser my navigating to the path where you have the repo installed and opening `/path/to/repo/src/api/html/index.html`.
+You can then view the report in your browser my navigating to the path where you have the repo installed and opening `/path/to/repo/src/api/htmlcov/index.html`.

 _Note: The `tests` and `migrations` folders are left out of the coverage report as they are not covered by the unit tests.
 I have also omitted `config` from the coverage report as testing the config settings is beyond the scope of these tests._

+## Build and Launch the Frontend Application

+Before building and launching the Angular frontend, you'll need to make sure you're within the client directory: `/path/to/repo/src/client`.

+### Install Dependencies
+In your client directory, run `npm install`.
+You only need to do this once to run the project initially, but it also needs to be run whenever the list of dependencies (in package.json) changes.

+To check package.json for required versions of dependencies, run `npm list`.

+### Start Development Server
+Run `npm start`.
+This will start the Angular development server on [http://localhost:4200/](http://localhost:4200/).

+If you need to get the backend up and running, please refer to the section on building and launching the backend further back in this readme.

+### Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+You can also use `npm test`.

+### Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.

+You can also use `npm run e2e`.

 ## Accessing the Project Websites
 |Description|Server/IP|